Healthcare and medical care

 Persons who apply for a Russian visa must have health insurance that corresponds to the requirements set for foreign nationals temporarily staying in the Russian Federation.
 Before travelling to Russia, you should contact your insurance company to request contact information for those private hospitals that your insurance company has a contract with.

 The contract hospitals will invoice the insurance company directly.
 These hospitals and health stations usually have pharmacies where you can collect your medicines.
 Other hospitals usually require payment in advance with a credit card or in cash.

-Dental care is usually expensive and needs to be paid before the treatment.
+Dental care is usually expensive and some clinics require payment in advance.
 Dentists are well trained and treatment is available on the private and public sectors.
 Dentists in the private sector rarely speak English.
 If you require urgent medical care and choose a place of treatment from the public sector, you should take with you a person who speaks Russian so that they can act as interpreter.

 There are several pharmacies in all cities.
 Large hospitals also have their own pharmacies.
-Moreover, nearly all of the large supermarkets have a pharmacy kiosk.
+Moreover, nearly all of the large supermarkets have a pharmacy.
 Some of the pharmacies are open 24 hours a day.
 Please note, however, that the pharmacy personnel do not necessarily speak English.

 Many medicines that require a prescription in Finland are freely available in Russia.
 However, some require a prescription from a local doctor (such as anti-depressants and several analgesics).